 Kim's decree that "factionalists or enemies of class, whoever they are, their seed must be eliminated through three generations" condemns up to three generations of the families of political prisoners to life imprisonment without trial.

-On 22 October 2003 the US Committee for Human Rights in North Korea releases a report documenting "a vast and inhumane prison system for political prisoners" in the North.
+On 22 October 2003 The Committee for Human Rights in North Korea releases a report documenting "a vast and inhumane prison system for political prisoners" in the North.
 Titled 'The Hidden Gulag: Exposing North Korea's Prison Camps', the report is based on interviews with 31 North Korean exiles, including escaped former prisoners, former prison guards and a former prison-system official.

 According to the report, "All the prison facilities are characterised by very large numbers of deaths in detention from forced, hard labour accompanied by deliberate starvation-level food rations.
 Incarceration of Koreans repatriated from China includes routine torture during interrogation and the practice of forced abortion or infanticide inflicted upon babies borne by pregnant repatriates."

-1955 - Kim develops a Marxist-Leninist political ideology that emphasises the need for autonomy and patriotic self-reliance.
-Called 'Juche' (also spelt Chuch'e), or 'Kim Il Sung Thought', the ideology demands total loyalty to the paramount leader and stresses the benefits of sacrifice, austerity, discipline, dedication, unity and patriotism.
-It is described as "encyclopaedic thought which provides a complete answer to any question that arises in the struggle for national liberation and class emancipation, in the building of socialism and communism."
+1955 - Kim develops a Marxist-Leninist political ideology that emphasises the need for autonomy and self-reliance.
+Called Juche (also spelt Chuch'e), or Kim Il Sung Thought, the ideology demands total loyalty to the paramount leader and stresses the benefits of sacrifice, austerity, discipline, dedication, unity and patriotism.

 However, while preaching self-reliance, Kim begins to travel regularly to the Soviet Union, China and Eastern Europe to seek loans and aid for the reconstruction of North Korean's shattered economy and infrastructure.

-At the same time as North Koreans are being encouraged to follow the "Juche idea", a personality cult is created around Kim, in the mould of the cults created around Stalin in the Soviet Union and Mao in China.
+At the same time as North Koreans are being encouraged to follow the "Juche idea", a personality cult is created around Kim, in the mould of the cults created around Joseph Stalin in the Soviet Union and Mao Tse-Tung in China.

-Kim is described as the "iron-willed, ever-victorious commander", the "great sun and great man", the "great leader", the "great father", the "sun of the nation", the "clairvoyant", "the supreme brain of the nation", a "matchless patriot" and "national hero" and "one of the genius leaders of the international communist movement and workers' movement."
+Kim is described as the "iron-willed, ever-victorious commander", the "great sun and great man", the "great leader", the "great father", the "sun of the nation", the "clairvoyant", "the supreme brain of the nation", a "matchless patriot" and "national hero" and "one of the genius leaders of the international communist movement and workers' movement".
 He comes to be seen by North Koreans as a semi-divine emperor.